OctopusDeploy/docs/docs/api-and-integration/metadata/index.md

 The deployments for `1.0.3` illustrate a more complex roll-up of work items.
 When `1.0.3` was deployed to the Staging environment, it included work items from releases `1.0.2` and `1.0.3`.
 Similarly, when it was deployed to the Prod environment, it also included the work items from `1.0.1`.

-When configured, your build server passes metadata through to Octopus and it is  included in the release and deployment details.
+When configured, your build server passes metadata to Octopus and it is included in the release and deployment details.
 This section explains how to configure integration between your build server and Octopus to take advantage of these features.

 ## Building the Metadata